This post may feature affiliate links. Please read our disclosure policy.

 - Rolled oats: a classic breakfast staple that can easily take on a savoury flavors, which is why it’s so great in this recipe.
 We use rolled oats because we prefer their texture over quick oats, but you can also use steel-cut oats if that’s your thing.
 In just half a cup of dried oats, you’ll find 13 grams of protein and 8 grams of fiber.
-There’s not many foods out there that come with a nutrition profile like oats!
+There are not many foods out there that come with a nutrition profile like oats!

 - Red lentils: lentils may be one of the most overlooked superfoods out there!
 They serve as a great source of iron, and they’re made up of 25% protein, making them a perfect replacement for meat.
 Not only that, lentils are packed with B vitamins, zinc, and magnesium.
 If you aren’t regularly eating lentils, we suggest you start adding them into your eating routine (your body will thank you).
 There’s so many different kinds of lentils, but we use split red lentils in this recipe as they cook the quickest.

 - Hummus: we love to add hummus to our meals whenever we can.
 As you can see, we even add it to our oatmeal!
 It makes eat bite of this meal extra creamy and delicious.
 Chickpeas are our other secret weapon when it comes to eating a healthy and balanced plant-based diet.
 Much like lentils, they are full of health benefits, yet low in calories.
 In a 3 1/2 ounce serving, there’s nearly 8 grams of protein and 6 grams of fiber.
 Hummus is also filled with heart healthy minerals like magnesium and potassium.
 Pretty fantastic if you ask us!